Greensboro Child Custody Lawyers

 - Legal custody: Issues related to how the child is raised, such as the child’s religious upbringing and what extra-curricular activities the child participates in, fall under the category of legal custody.
 Typically, a court will grant joint legal custody to the parents, with the presumption that both parents’ active involvement in making decisions for the child is in the child’s best interest.
 However, in some instances, this may not be true, such as when one parent has a history of domestic violence.

-Determining Child Custody in Greensboro
+How Is Child Custody Determined in Greensboro?

 Divorcing parents are permitted and even encouraged to reach an agreement concerning child custody on their own.
 Many couples can do this during the mediation or collaborative law process.
 When parents cannot agree, the matter will be left for the court to decide.